umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/azure_fota/README.rst

    :start-after: set6_start
    :end-before: set6_end

-The sample also requires an Azure IoT Hub, and optionally an Azure IoT Hub Device Provisioning Service instance, if the device is not already registered with the IoT hub.
+The sample also requires an Azure IoT Hub, and optionally an `Azure IoT Hub Device Provisioning Service (DPS)`_ instance, if the device is not already registered with the IoT hub.

 .. include:: /includes/spm.txt

 Overview
 ********

-The sample connects to the configured `Azure IoT Hub`_ and waits for incoming `Azure IOT hub device twin messages`_ that contain the firmware update information.
+The sample connects to the configured `Azure IoT Hub`_ and waits for incoming `Azure IOT Hub device twin messages`_ that contain the firmware update information.
-By default, the device twin document is requested upon connecting to the IoT Hub.
+By default, the device twin document is requested upon connecting to the IoT hub.
 Thus, any existing firmware information in the *desired* property will be parsed.
 See :ref:`lib_azure_fota` for more details on the content of the firmware information in the device twin.

 .. note::
    This sample requires a file server instance that hosts the new firmware image.
-   The :ref:`lib_azure_fota` library does not require a specific host, but it has been tested using `Azure Blob Storage`_ that shares the same root certificate as the Azure IoT Hub.
+   The :ref:`lib_azure_fota` library does not require a specific host, but it has been tested using `Azure Blob Storage`_ that shares the same root certificate as the Azure IoT hub.

 .. _certificates: